Yes, he really does descend from Charlemagne to the French Capetians, William the Conqueror, and the Plantagenets.

 William the Conqueror and his wife Matilda of Flanders descend from Charlemagne.

-For more on those four forebears, please see the previous lines.
+For more on those five forebears, please see the previous lines.

 He was a Knight of King’s Sutton, Northamptonshire; Great Gaddesden, Hertfordhire; Stokes, Oxfordshire; and Wanborough, Wiltshire; Seneschal of Gascony; Justiciar of Ireland; Constable of Bourg-sur-Mer and so on.
 They married between 8 Feb 1242/3 and 16 Dec 1244.
 They had two daughters: Ela and emeline.
 He died testate shortly before 25 June 1260 and was buried at Lacock Priory, Wiltshire.
 Emeline, Countess of Ulster, died between 18 May 1275 and 19 July 1276.